activepapers/activepapers.github.io/index.md

 history of which data was produced when, by running which code, and on which machine.
-It is a complete record of the state of a computational research project that can be shared among collaborators and in the end published like a journal article.
+It is a complete record of the state of a computational research project that can be shared among collaborators and in the end published as supplementary material to a journal article.

-The following principles explain the various choices made in the development of ActivePapers:
+The development of ActivePapers was guided by the following principles:

-#### 1. Data is more important than software
+##### 1. Data is more important than software

 Computational scientists usually first choose the software for doing their work, and then let the software decide how to store the data